 I bet we all have a pair of shoes we never want to take off.
 Those are the shoes that go with everything, are easy to style, and comfortable to wear all day long.
 Unfortunately, if we wear the same shoes day after day, they won’t last very long.
 They need time to dry and breathe and a bit of support to retain their shape.
 Regular breaks from wear are an easy but efficient way to extend the lifespan of your shoes.

 Store Shoes Properly

 When you buy quality shoes, chances are they come with a cloth bag.
 Use it when packing your shoes for traveling, so they don’t get any scratches or scuff marks.
 Shoe bags also come in handy if you have a walk-in closet.
 They protect your shoes from dust and sunlight (dyed shoes can fade!).
 If you don’t have a shoe bag at hand, use an old pillowcase or a worn-out T instead.

 Get Shoes Repaired in Good Time

 Protecting your shoe and extending its lifespan also means getting the sole repaired or replaced regularly.
 Keep an eye on the soles’ condition and visit the shoe service before it’s too late.

 The key to maintaining your shoes in good shape and extending their lifespan is care.
 Moreover, to prevent your shoes from accruing damage and to increase their longevity, be gentle when putting them on and taking them off.
 Use a shoehorn and/or your hands.
 Never use force (or the other foot).

 Give Shoes a Second Life

 There may be shoes in your closet that no longer correspond to your life and style.
 Rather than throwing them away, consider donating or reselling them.
 If you follow the previous rules, your shoes are likely to be in tip-top condition.
 Allow them to serve someone else.
-Check out my posts on wardrobe planning to decide which pair (not) to keep in your closet:
+Check out this comprehensive post to decide which pair (not) to keep in your closet: